 Extending your living space downstairs — to the basement — doesn’t have to mean lowering your expectations.
 Proper lighting, well-designed architectural details, vibrant colors, and comforts typically associated with above-grade rooms can help transform that forbidding space below into a place where you and your family want to spend time.
 True, there are many challenges inherent in remodeling lower levels — low ceilings, dampness, and poor lighting, coupled with the need to preserve storage area and utility access.
-But all of these can be overcome with good design, appropriate materials, and a bit of ingenuity.
+But all of these can be overcome with great design, appropriate materials, and a bit of ingenuity.

 Plan for now and for the future

 Most primary living areas — kitchen, living room, dining room — have a predetermined function.
 Reclaiming a basement is like discovering real estate you didn’t know you owned.
-It’s easy for your plans to overwhelm both you and the space.
+It’s easy for your plans to overwhelm both you and space.

 Start by assessing your needs.
 An extra bedroom?
 A home entertainment area?
 An exercise space?
 An office?
 Then ask yourself what that use will require.
 Insulation to muffle the sound of teenagers and their electronic games?
 A refrigerator or sink for serving food and drinks?

-Let light flow– An open stairway setup will bring light in from upstairs and will let light disperse naturally throughout the basement.
+Let the light flow– An open stairway setup will bring light in from upstairs and will let light disperse naturally throughout the basement.

 Establishing different zones within a large open room is one approach that makes the most of light and air movement.
 But structural considerations may dictate your best layout.
-For example, in remodeling the basement of Jessica and David Aronoff’s Newton, Mass., home, LDa Architects of Cambridge worked with the existing structure, incorporating support columns into a glass-block wall.
+For example, in remodeling the basement of Jessica and David Aronoff’s Newton, Mass., home, LDA Architects of Cambridge worked with the existing structure, incorporating support columns into a glass-block wall.

-It’s a good idea also to consider what function the space may fill in coming years.
-Today’s playroom may later serve as teen hangout, and still later as an apartment for an elderly relative or returning college grad.
+It’s a good idea also to consider what function space may fill in the coming years.
+Today’s playroom may later serve as a teen hangout, and still later as an apartment for an elderly relative or returning college grad.
 If you foresee the need for a bathroom, bringing in plumbing at the time of the initial renovation will prove more cost-effective than deciding down the road.
 Keep in mind also that some uses, such as bedrooms, must meet specific code requirements.
-Take time to develop a long-range plan and discuss it with your contractor and, if need be, building inspector, to be sure any changes to the space won’t limit adaptations later on.
+Take time to develop a long-range plan and discuss it with your contractor and, if need be, building inspector, to be sure any changes to space won’t limit adaptations later on.